PhD and MSc Projects available

 We are interested in a range of environmental contaminants that affect the development of tadpoles- from sexual development to metamorphosis to effects on adult reproductive behaviour.
 These have included research on estrogenic pollutants, pesticides and naphthenic acids from oil sands process-affected water.
 We currently seek a candidate to undertake research on the evaluation of estrogenic and thyroid-disrupting activities of priority substances of the Canadian Chemical Management Plan (3).
 These include a benzotriazole, thiocarbamate, hindered phenols and a brominated organophosphate flame retardant.
 The student will be co-supervised by Dr. Vance Trudeau (uOttawa) and Dr. Stacey Robinson (National Wildlife Research Centre).
 This unique project integrates research on native species such as wood frog and leopard frog, and the lab model species Silurana (Xenopus) tropicalis.

 These positions are open until they are filled.
 Apply now for full consideration.
 Perhaps one of the projects could be the basis for a scholarship.
 Applications for these position must consist of the following: (1) a letter expressing your interest; (2) an unofficial transcript; (3) names of at least two references; and (4) an example of your scientific writing.
 These should be sent by email to: Prof. Vance L. Trudeau (email@example.com)

 The University of Ottawa has great scholarship program.
 If you have the equivalent of A minus (A-) your tuition may be covered for the duration of your tenure here.
+Overseas students at the PhD level no longer pay differential fees, so tuition is equivalent to what Canadians pay.
 Check this out by clicking here.